Pr00bit/API/README.md

-here is a link to video where you can see how program works

 1. How to run.

-From command line please use below command: python Project_preparation.py
+From command line please use below command: python Weathercheck.py
-2. What does it do? a.
-It takes input from the user for project name b. takes name from input and create folder with that same name c. takes name from input and creates a repository on Github with same name d. cloning   repo on Github to local drive to folder which was created under b. e. installs virtualenv in a folder which was created under b. f. activates virtualenv in the same folder as b.

-https://youtu.be/diehrjRg58I
+2. What does it do?

+- user provide input for which city temparature to be checked
+- user connests to API to get the data
+- extraction from Json temperature

+3. Link to video where program is shown how it works. https://youtu.be/diehrjRg58I